-As reduction of sound propagation is the priority for acoustic design in this domain, it is important to utilise highly absorbent materials.
-Highly absorbent acoustic materials will naturally be more effective at improving sound propagation as more incident sound is absorbed when sound spreads through a space.
-Therefore, class-A absorbers are your best choice in open-plan offices.
+As reduction of sound propagation is the priority for acoustic design in this domain, it is important to utilise highly sound absorbing materials as they will naturally be more effective at improving sound propagation.
+This is due to the fact that more incident sound is absorbed, decreasing the sound energy of reflections and thereby decreasing sound propagation.
+Therefore, class-A absorbers are your best choice in open offices.

-In this specific domain it is however more complicated than that.
+In open offices it is however more complicated than that.
 Simply put, the fact that acoustic materials absorb sound differently depending on the angle of the incident sound have an especially significant effect on this sort of space .
-The lower the angle of incidence, the lower the absorption that is provided by most acoustic materials.
-This makes this issue especially problematic in open-plan offices due to the basic design principle of combining several functions in one large room.
+A lower angle of incidence will mean a lower degree of absorption is provided by most acoustic materials.
+This issue is especially problematic in open offices due to the fact that this space type is generally characterized by having a relatively low ceiling height relative to floor area.
 In this type of extended space, distances dictate that there will be a larger area where sound will interact with the acoustic materials installed in the ceiling at lower angles of incidence.

 As usual, the ceiling is the most effective surface on which to install acoustic materials, but in certain room shapes and configurations, wall absorbers can also be effective at lessening sound propagation.
-This is especially true in long “cigar-shaped” rooms with less available ceiling space for absorption.
+This is especially true in long narrow “cigar-shaped” rooms with or in cases with less available ceiling space for absorption.

-5 most important acoustic measures for open-plan offices:
+5 most important acoustic design principles for open offices:

 - Install acoustic materials in ceiling.